Women and Proportional Representation

 Dr Joanna Everitt, Dean of Arts at the University of New Brunswick in Saint John and a Professor of Political Science specializing in women and politics, is now a visiting fellow in the Women and Public Policy Program at Harvard University.
 She says that if Canada were to switch to a Proportional Representation voting system (PR), then in the very next election our percentage of women MPs would jump by at least 10%.

 But why does it really matter if we elect more women to government?

 Third, women and men tend to use different leadership styles.
 Even today, we equate strong leadership qualities with typical male behaviour.
-Rt Hon Kim Campbell points out (in Menocracy) that men tend to challenge, to take strong positions and to favour a hierarchy of power.
+Rt Hon Kim Campbell points out in Menocracy that men tend to challenge, take strong positions and favour a hierarchy of power.
 Women, who have been taught all their lives to cooperate and negotiate, tend to like power-sharing and consensus-building styles of leadership, now embraced by the IT sector.
 Neither one is better, but having a mixture of leadership styles makes for better government.

 Finally, because women leaders tend to negotiate longer than men when it comes to military decisions, the world stage will change when half our leaders are women.
 Kim Campbell puts it well: “Girls are not socialized to have certain kinds of bravado and physical courage, etc, defining them as members of their sex in the way that boys are.
 So I think the value that women bring is that they don’t have the same ego needs to be seen as tough in that way….
 There’s no ‘gonad-al’ fortitude required to be shown, and I think for that reason women are much more comfortable looking at all of the options and trying to see through the rhetoric and the excitement that comes from the possibility of violence.”
 For many crucial reasons society needs equal numbers of women and men making the rules and policies that so affect us.